 Most medicines that mothers take during pregnancy will cross the placenta and reach their babies.
 This can sometimes be beneficial to the child, but not always; there are some medications that can be quite harmful to your baby’s growth and development.
-It really depends on the type of medication prescribed and at what stage of pregnancy a woman is at.
+It really depends on the type of medication prescribed, and at what stage of pregnancy a woman is facing.
 All the changes in the body that take place during pregnancy are bound to cause a lot of stress, and everyone already knows that hormonal changes often bring with them unwanted aches and pains.
 This is why some women would rather be on some kind of medication for the pain rather than not have anything at all.
 Tramadol is used to treat pain in some situations.

-What is Tramadol (Ultram)
+What is Tramadol (Ultram)?

 Moderate to severe pain during pregnancy can be treated by Tramadol, a medication that works by affecting the balance of mood chemicals in the brain.
 This is often prescribed to patients who are suffering from an injury or when recovering from surgery.
 Sometimes it is used as a recreational drug, but in doses much higher than that required when it is only used as a painkiller.

-Why Do Pregnant Women Require Pain Medication
+Why Do Pregnant Women Require Pain Medication?

 During pregnancy, the body undergoes physiological and hormonal irregularities that result in different symptoms.
-Sometimes the symptoms are trivial and do not require any kind of pain medication, but there are also times when the pain is quite severe, and it requires some kind of action.
+Sometimes the symptoms are trivial, and do not require any kind of pain medication, but there are also times when the pain is quite severe, and it requires some kind of action.
 Here are some reasons why pregnant women may need to take something for the pain: